tylergraybeal4/Proxychain-Manager/readme.md

 ------------------------------
 press the edit proxychains config button to bring up the /etc/proxychains.conf file

-scroll to the button and press "S" on your keyboard, this will allow you to type
+scroll to the bottom and press "S" on your keyboard, this will allow you to type

 add a new proxy by entering the type, ip and port (for example. "socks5  142.54.239.1  4145")